Divorce and STDs

 Many doctors recommend periodic sexually transmitted disease testing for married couple who do not suspect infidelity.
 It is best to be prepared for such matters rather than risk infection to others.
 If you test positive for a sexually transmitted disease, schedule counseling.

 If you are an ex-spouse and caught a sexually transmitted disease from an unfaithful spouse, do not hesitate to contact a skilled divorce lawyer to ensure you receive the compensation you deserve.
-Our skilled Houston attorneys at Conner & Lindamood, P.C. are available to assist you today.
+Our skilled Houston lawyers at Lindamood & Robinson, P.C. are available to assist you today.